gtangg12/gtangg12.github.io/_posts/2024-10-19-vision-through-scattering-medium.md

 featured: false
 ---

 I have been working on vision in degraded visibility conditions (fog, rain, snow, and nighttime) for a long time.
 Over the years I have made progress on many facets the problem, and many things in the field of vision has also changed along the way.
-I will outline some interesting aspects I've encountered and constructed in this post.
+I will outline some interesting aspects in this post.

 ## Introduction to Atmospheric Scattering

 To motivate the problem, consider the scenario where you are given a single foggy RGB image and you want to obtain the defogged image.
 Before we delve into the details, let's first understand the physics of fog.
 Fog is a weather phenomenon that occurs when the air is saturated with water vapor.
 The water droplets in the air scatter light (a phenomenon known as Mie scattering), which reduces the contrast and visibility of objects in the scene.
 Let $$L$$ be the luminance of an object under monochromatic light, $$L_0$$ the luminance at zero distance, $$\beta$$ Mie scattering parameter, and $$\alpha$$ background luminance (airlight).
-Both Koschmieder (1924) [1] and Duntley (1948) [2] show the scattering of light is modeled by the following equation (Atmospheric Scattering Model):
+Both Koschmieder (1924) [1] and Duntley (1948) [2] showed the scattering of light is modeled by the following equation (Atmospheric Scattering Model):

 $$L = L_0 e^{-\beta d} + \alpha (1 - e^{-\beta d})$$